 As an added benefit as a LinkedIn group owner, you have the ability to message your members each week.
 These messages go to their email inboxes and are a great way to deliver news about a hot property or tie-in the other pieces of your marketing efforts.

-3. Paid Advertising Linkedin offers seven different ways to to help raise brand awareness, build relationships, drive traffic and build qualified leads through paid advertising.
+Linkedin offers seven different ways to to help raise real estate branding, build relationships, drive traffic and build qualified leads through paid advertising.
 Delving into each of these would warrant its own post, but for ease of discussion, these can be divided into two major types, Self-Service Advertising or Managed Campaigns.

 LinkedIn’s self-service solutions lets you launch a targeted campaign by setting your own budget, and selecting your goals for either clicks or impressions.
 You also have the ability to stop or start your ads at any time using the platform’s campaign manager.
 Ad formats supported under this model are sponsored content, sponsored InMail and text ads.